savvas-paragkamian/network_science_workshop/index.md

 **Chapter 1**

-1. Research question.
+1. Research question
 2. Why it is important?
 3. Who did what so far?
-Review of literature.
+Review of literature
 4. What remains to be done?
 Why the biologist is not satisfied?

 **Chapter 2**